 - Stir together well and let it sit in the refrigerator for at least "8 to 10 hours".
 This allows the chia seeds to soak up the moisture in the pudding and become easier to eat.

 - Stir the mixture well before eating to make sure all the seeds are evenly distributed.
 You may top this pudding with sliced fruit, such as strawberries.

 Chia Seeds for Baking

 Chia seeds are also useful in baking.

-- Soak 1 to 2 tablespoons of chia seeds in a half cup of water and let sit until they have swollen and become gelatinous.
-Pour off any excess water, and then add the remaining seeds to your recipe.
+If you are adding to the cake batter, soak 1 to 2 tablespoons of chia seeds in a half cup of water and let it sit until they have swollen and become gelatinous.
+Pour off any excess water, then add the remaining seeds to your recipe.

 Chia seeds can also be used to make a refreshing beverage.

 - Combine 2 cups of coconut water with ½ cup of fresh lemon juice and ¾ cup of pureed raspberries.

 - Add in 3 tablespoons of raw honey and 4 tablespoons of chia seeds.
 Stir well and let it sit for 30 minutes.
 Stir again and drink.